 All sales are currently suspended to Minnesota unless you are an FFL dealer.
 The state is requiring us to collect sales tax, and due to the complex structure of their sales tax, we have not been able to comply.
 At some point, we hope to resolve the issue.

 Unfortunately, we can no longer ship hi-cap magazines into the state of Washington unless we have LEO (Law Enforcement Officer) credentials on file for the person making the purchase.
 If we ship restricted magazines, this could be seen as aiding in the “importing” of an illegal magazine.
 The law prohibits any individual other than law enforcement from “importing” the item into the state (this means having it shipped into the state).
 Our distributors will no longer ship any restricted magazines to Washington, even for LEO.
 If a person is LEO and provides credentials, and it is an item that is NOT in our local inventory and must be ordered from one of our distributors so that we can ship it, there will be an additional $15 shipping charge for this service.
 We understand the magazines may be pinned or removed when they arrive, but shipping the restricted magazines into the state may still be seen as aiding in the “importing” of an illegal item when we ship it.
 We cannot risk the liability this imposes.
 Therefore, going forward, if we have a firearm that has more than 10 round magazines included, they must be pulled from the firearm case/box, and the firearm will be shipped without the restricted magazines.
+We will not ship magazines to another location in an attempt to avoid the law.
 In addition, since our distributors are no longer shipping restricted magazines to Washington and will not pull the magazines, we will have to order firearms that are not in our local inventory and pull the magazines before we can ship the firearm.
 In summary, any item we must order because it is not in our local inventory, whether it is for LEO, or if we pull the magazines, will incur an additional shipping fee.
 For firearms that can be shipped from our local inventory, there is no additional shipping fee, although we will still need LEO credentials on file, or the magazines will be pulled.
 The $15 additional shipping charge can be paid by using the following link: https://www.familyfirearms.com/product/15.00-shipping-payment#product_detail (If you have already placed your order, please reference your order number).